NREL/VirtualEngineering/README.md

 ### HPC Connection Guide

-The process to run these Notebooks on the NREL HPC looks almost identical to the process outlined above.
+The process to run these Notebooks on the NREL HPC follows a similar set of steps to the process outlined above.
 To begin with, request an interactive node by running the following command from a login node

 `srun -A <allocation> -t <time> --pty $SHELL`